Gibraltar Nature Reserve: Flora

 In the past, the Upper Rock was tree-covered.
 Most of the trees were felled for fuel during the Great Siege of Gibraltar between 1779 and 1783.

 Trees today mostly produce berries that are eaten by birds, who presumably dropped their seeds on the rock.

 The most common is the olive (Olea europea).
 Carob (Ceratonia siliqua) and nettle trees (Celtis) are also found.

 Trees have been planted along the paths, including the stone pine (Pinus pinea) and Aleppo pine (Pinus halepensis).

 Both are native to the region, but the Aleppo pine is particularly common in dry, limestone regions.

 There was a drought in the 1990s when many of the introduced trees died, although the Aleppo pine fared better than others.

 Gibraltar has more than six hundred species of flowering plants.

 The maquis, or dense Mediterranean scrub, is mostly made up of tall bushes that include wild olive, Mediterranean buckthorn, lentisc, Osyris and terebinth, and smaller bushes that include shrubby scorpion vetch, spiny broom, teline, wild jasmine, shrubby germander and felty germander.
 The bay laurel and the dwarf fan palm are also found in parts of the maquis.
-Understory plants include the intermediate periwinkle, Butcher’s broom, Italian arum and Bear's breech.
+Understory plants include the intermediate periwinkle, Butcher's broom, Italian arum and Bear's breech.
 The firebreaks in the maquis are home to plants such as paper-white narcissus, common asphodel, giant Tangier fennel, wild gladiolus, Galactites and mallow bindweed.

 There are small areas of garrigue in the reserve, low scrub that includes wild rosemary, esparto grass, white asparagus, toothed lavender, cut-leaved lavender, teline, Prasium, shrubby scorpion vetch and germanders.

-The many cliffs around the reserve harbor joint pine, dwarf fan palm, sweet alison, Biscutella and wild parsley.
+The many cliffs around the reserve harbour joint pine, dwarf fan palm, sweet alison, Biscutella and wild parsley.

 Distinctive plants include the Gibraltar candytuft, white Gibraltar chickweed, Gibraltar saxifrage and Gibraltar thyme.

 The Gibraltar campion is a very rare species found only on Gibraltar that was thought for a while to be extinct.